Solvoj/zxing/README.md

 ZXing ("zebra crossing") is an open-source, multi-format 1D/2D barcode image processing library implemented in Java, with ports to other languages.

-This is not the official ZXing repository which can be found [here](https://github.com/zxing/zxing).

-ZXing for Java 6 is an effort to provide the latest ZXing versions to Java 6 users and developers.
+This one is not the official branch for ZXing releases.
+It is an effort to provide the latest ZXing versions to Java 6 users and developers.